 He was a finalist for the 20th Fotopres Fellowship with his photo series Mapping Kigali (2014).

-His photographic project The Inevitable was selected by Descrubrimientos PhotoEspaña 2013 (Madrid), PhotoIreland Portfolio’13 (Dublin), Emergentes DST (Braga, Portugal), and he has been published in OjodePez, the British Journal of Photography and El País.
-This project formed the focus of an individual exhibition in the CEART Tomás y Valiente (Fuenlabrada, 2015), and was also exhibited as part of The New Fair (2nd edition) in the New Gallery (Madrid, 2015).
-Since then, he has published The Inevitable: Do-Your-Own-Exhibition Toolkit, a limited edition book formed of a map, 23 texts, and 12 photographs inviting readers to set up an exhibition in his/her own house (available at LENS Books).
+His photographic project The Inevitable was selected by Descrubrimientos PhotoEspaña 2013 (Madrid), PhotoIreland Portfolio’13 (Dublin), Emergentes DST (Braga, Portugal) and was published in OjodePez, the British Journal of Photography and El País.
+This project formed the focus of an individual exhibition in the CEART Tomás y Valiente (Fuenlabrada, 2015), and was also exhibited in The New Gallery (Madrid, 2015).

-He created the blog Otra forma de mirar (“Another way of seeing”) in 2008, which specializes in thought-provoking literature related to photography.
+He created the blog Otra forma de mirar (“Another way of seeing”) in 2008, which specialized in thought-provoking literature related to photography.

 You can download a full version of his CV here.